Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 The purpose of this is to make sure that my webiste is properly functioning before submitting the project.

 #### Code Validation
 * **[W3C Markup Validation Service](https://validator.w3.org/)** is used to check any errors on html files and I confirm that there were no errors.
-There was a warning on courses.html and accommodation.html but it was OK as explained on the Pre-Testing section.
+There was a warning on courses.html and accommodation.html but it was OK as explained on the Pre-Testing section

-* **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** is used to check any errors on css file and I confirm that there were no errors.
+* **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** is used to check any errors on css file and I confirm that there were no errors

 #### Performance, Accessibility, User Experience
-**[Lighthouse](https://developers.google.com/web/tools/lighthouse)** is used to check common issues that affect on my site performance, accessibility and user experience.
-I noticed that the results were different to Pre-Testing version that I was only testing it in local file.
-(It wasn't deployed yet)
+* **[Lighthouse](https://developers.google.com/web/tools/lighthouse)** is used to check common issues that affect on my site performance, accessibility and user experience.
+Everthing was **[90+ scores](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/readme/github-lighthouse.png)** except **[index.html - mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/readme/index-mobile-errors.png)** and **[accommodation.html - desktop](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/readme/accommodation-desktop-error.png)**.</br>
-Therefore, I need to review this as some sections are below 90 and I may not be able to fix all of them.
+My mentor and I looked at the issues of index.html - mobile but we weren't able to figure out how to solve the issues.
+According to the report, it mentioned about links of bootstrap and CSS, that suggested that I wasn't using them, but I am.
+I have exactly same layout on other html files and not sure why it caused issues on only index.html - mobile so I decided to leave it.</br>
+For the other issue that The Best Practice for accommodation.html - desktop, this was caused the size of main image being low resolution.
+If I increase the size of the image, I'll get issues on mobile size that images are too big so I decided to leave this as it is.

+### Web Browsers
+Tested in majour web browsers such as **`Google Chrom`**, **`Safari`**, **`Firefox`**, **`Microsoft Edge`**, **`Opera`** and my website worked both visually and functionally.
+I also tested with **`Internet Explorer 11`**.
+Home, Courses and Accommodation pages were fine however Register page didn't show properly.
+I looked up the solution but learned in Slack community that Bootstrap doesn't work well in Internet Explorer so decided to take no action about it as Internet Explorer 11 wouldn't a major web browser.
+(Only 2-3% users overall)

+### Responsiveness
+I used **Google Chrom Dev Tools** to check the responsiveness of my website.
+It responded on each breakpoint that I set up on Media Query and no visual or functional errors found.

 ## Project Barriers & Solutions
 I faced some difficulties and issues even before starting the project and until the end.
 Below are the list of them.